antrea-io/antrea/docs/securing-control-plane.md

 **Note: It assumes you are using `cluster.local` as the cluster domain, you should replace it with the actual one of your Kubernetes cluster.**

-You can then create the `kube-system/antrea-controller-tls` Secret with the certificate key pair and the CA certificate in the following form:
+You can then create the `antrea-controller-tls` Secret with the certificate key pair and the CA certificate in the following form:
 ```yaml
 apiVersion: v1
 kind: Secret